ordina-jworks/ordina-jworks.github.io/_posts/2019-11-18-experience-agile-2019-part-2.md

 Some methods explained during this workshop can also be easily used at a project level like, for instance, the five Rs model that helps to visualize the enterprise idea pipeline.

 This tool allows to visualize ideas and treat them from the moment the idea is evoked until the moment it is realized.
-This process consists of five stages, Record – Reveal – Refine – Realize and Release, which corresponds to a **break down** of the idea into a piece of work.
+The process consists of five stages, Record – Reveal – Refine – Realize and Release, which corresponds to a **break down** of the idea into a piece of work.

 <img alt="5R Model 1" src="{{ '/img/2019-11-18-experience-agile-2019-part-2/5R-model-1.png' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 750px;">